This post may contain affiliate sales links. Please read my disclosure policy.

 Ingredients

-- 3/4 cup broth kind dependent on the protein you're using in your stir fry
+- 3/4 cup broth kind of broth is dependent on the protein you're using in your stir fry

 - 2 tablespoons brown sugar